openharmony/docs/en/device-dev/driver/touchscreendevelopment-example.md

                         powerSequence {
                             /* Power-on sequence is described as follows:
                                [Type, status, direction, delay]
                                <type> Value 0 indicates the power or pin is empty.
-Values 1 and 2 indicate the VCC and VCI power, respectively.
+Values 1 and 2 indicate the VCC (1.8 V) and VCI (3.3 V) power, respectively.
 Values 3 and 4 indicate the reset and interrupt pins, respectively.
                                <status> Values 0 and 1 indicate the power-off or pull-down, and the power-on or pull-up, respectively.
 Value 2 indicates that no operation is performed.
                                <dir> Values 0 and 1 indicate the input and output directions, respectively.
 Value 2 indicates that no operation is performed.
                                <delay> Delay time, in milliseconds.